-Tuberculosis Screening: A Two-Step TB Screening: All students must obtain TWO negative PPD skin tests within three (3) months of the program start date.
+Tuberculosis Screening: A Two-step TB Screening: All students must obtain TWO negative PPD skin tests within three (3) months of the program start date.
 The two PPDs must be performed between 7 and 21 days of each other.
 A negative QuantiFERON-TB Gold may be substituted for the two-step PPD if PPD testing is not clinically indicated or contraindicated.
 Students with a history of latent or active TB must show documentation of evaluation and treatment.
 A negative chest radiograph must be documented after the completion of therapy.

-Although the CDC has removed the recommendation for annual TB screening, many clinical sites affiliated with the PA program still require this screening.
-To mitigate delays in clinical placement and credentialing, the program will continue with an annual screening of all PA students.
+Although the CDC has removed the recommendation for annual TB screening, many of our affiliated clinical sites still require this screening.
+The program, to mitigate delays in clinical placement and credentialing will continue with an annual screening of all PA students.
 Annual screening for TB via Tuberculin Skin Testing (PPD) or QuantiFERON-TB Gold Plus will be completed by the PA Program.

-Overseas, International, Department of Defense, and Department of Public Health Rotations (ARC-PA Standard A3.07b)
+Overseas, International, Department of Defense, and Department of Public Health Rotations [ARC-PA Standard A3.07b]